nftchance/grader/README.md

 * Define a general idea.

-* Get close within the desired pallete.
+* Get close within the desired palette.

 * Adjust the hue of the color slowing meshing around to find a color that "works".